bluebanquise/bluebanquise/roles/CORE_nic/readme.rst

 Description
 ^^^^^^^^^^^

-This roles configure network interfaces to provide desired ip, prefix, gateway, etc.
+This role configure network interfaces to provide desired ip, prefix, gateway, etc.

 This role is still under work, as nmcli is not supported in RHEL 8 for now, and that this role need to handle much more features.